-The Tourism Promotion Area (TPA) was established by the lodging industry to increase overnight stays in Snohomish County.
-With funding in place, the TPA is looking to support new ideas and events that bring loads of life and overnight lodging to the county with a new grant program.
+The Tourism Promotion Area (TPA) was established by Snohomish County following a petition for establishment from the lodging industry.
+The primary goal of the TPA is to increase overnight stays in Snohomish County.
+The TPA is looking to provide grant support to new ideas and events that bring loads of life and overnight lodging to the County.

 Come One, And All